bkesterbyld/caring-amaranth/src/pages/index.md

     title: ''
     content: >-
       Jetpath helps tech founders blaze a killer path with advisory services and starter capital.
-We work with product-driven companies that can achieve amazing CAC (customer acquisition cost) in markets that have strong network- or bottoms-up adoption effects.
+We work with product-led companies that can achieve amazing CAC (customer acquisition cost) in markets that have strong network- or bottoms-up adoption effects.
     actions: